jedirandy/redux-url/README.md

   creates the middleware
   - arguments
     * routes (*object*) : URL patterns to be mapped, where values can be:
-      * string: when matched, an action will be dispatched of which the is the given string, the payload will be the matched result
+      * *string*: when matched, an action will be dispatched of which the type is the given string, and the payload has the following shape:

+      ```javascript
+        {
+          type: string,
+          payload: {
+            params: object,
+            query: object
+          }
+        }
+      ```

-      * function: a function that takes the matched result and returns a
+      * *function*: a function that takes the matched params and query, returns an action

     * history: the history object created from lib [`history`](https://github.com/ReactTraining/history), such as `createBrowserHistory`